danielsaidi/ScrollKit/README.md

     <img src="Resources/Demo.gif" width=425 />
 </p>

-ScrollKit is designed to be easy to use and works on all major Apple platforms (iOS, macOS, tvOS and watchOS).
+ScrollKit is designed to be easy to use and works on all major Apple platforms.